Magneet/Horizon_Rest_API_Python/vmware_horizon.md

     :   Delete the bulk entitlements for a set of desktop pools.

         Requires desktop_pools_data as a list.
         Available for Horizon 8 2006 and later.

+    `delete_global_desktop_entitlement(self, global_desktop_entitlement_data: dict)`
+    :   Delete the bulk entitlements for a set of Global Desktop Entitlements.

+        Requires global_desktop_entitlement_data as a dict
+        Available for Horizon 8 2006 and later.

     `get_application_pool_entitlement(self, application_pool_id: str) ‑> list`